 A.S.
 Swanski likes creating his own universe.
-As an 8-year old, he and his brother invented their own fantasy planet with its own music scene, artists and musical genres.
+As an 8-year old, he and his brother invented their own fantasy planet with its own countries, languages, history, music scene, artists and musical genres.
 Imitating the sound of guitars and drums with his mouth, and making up his own melodies while dancing in the bedroom, young Swanski knew that one day he would be writing and performing his own music – and do it his way.

 Today, A.S.
 Swanski creates his own dark ambient sound sculptures, combining the free-spirited, innovative energy of krautrock with the earthiness and stark-boldness of post-punk.
 His albums got raving reviews and he has been praised for the cinematic qualities of his music and uncompromising approach.
-Singer Jordan Reyne, known for performances on Glastonbury and in The Lord of the Rings, called his work “truly innovative and cool”.

 TONE TRIBUNE – “Sometimes dystopian and dark, other times open, crystalline and chillingly serene.”